 Communication is vital for the success of any relationship, but that can be particularly true when you’re in a relationship with someone who has BPD.
 There will be times when they’re in a dark place and they might try and shut you out.
 It might feel like they don’t want to be with you anymore and that the relationship is breaking down.
 This is rarely true though.
 It’s usually just a short-term blip that can disappear as fast as it appeared in the first place.

 But this is where communication is so important.
 Communicate your feelings and needs to your partner in a way that doesn’t criticize or blame them.
-People with BPD are hyper-sensitive to perceived criticism and, if they’re already going through a bad time, it’s best not to add to you.
+People with BPD are hyper-sensitive to perceived criticism and, if they’re already going through a bad time, it’s best not to add to it.

 Concentrate on using sentences that start with “I” rather than “You”, such as “I feel hurt when I hear harsh words during our arguments” or “I want to support you, so I need you to tell me how I can help.”